 Does acupuncture hurt?

 For most people, acupuncture causes minimal to no pain.
 The needles used are very fine.
 A patient may feel a slight prick similar to a mosquito bite when the needle is first inserted.
 At times, a tingling, dull ache or warm sensation may be experienced at the point where the needle is inserted.
-This is a desired effect and should not be uncomfortable.
+This is the desired effect and should not be uncomfortable.
 Often, during acupuncture the treatment a patient feels so relaxed that he will fall asleep.

 Is it safe?